 Poughkeepsie and Hyde Park (Hudson Valley)

 The Hudson Valley is all about historic homes, magnificent landscapes, and fabulous farm-fresh food.
 Find it all in Poughkeepsie, home to Vassar College and Marist College, and Hyde Park, where chefs in training hone their skills at the Culinary Institute of America.
-Touring the CIA’s 170-acre campus is a treat in itself but amazing history awaits off campus at the Home of Franklin D. Roosevelt (pictured) where you can see how the 32nd president lived and explore the tens of thousands of artifacts at the presidential library.
-Nearby are Eleanor Roosevelt’s Val-Kill cottage and the Vanderbilt Mansion, where even the tea sets are matched to the color schemes of the rooms.
+Touring the CIA’s 170-acre campus is a treat in itself but amazing history awaits off campus at the Home of Franklin D. Roosevelt (pictured).
+See how the 32nd president lived and explore the tens of thousands of artifacts at the presidential library before heading on explore Eleanor Roosevelt’s Val-Kill cottage and the Vanderbilt Mansion.
 In Poughkeepsie, tour the summer home of Matthew Vassar — a wealthy brewer, philanthropist, and founder of Vassar College — at Springside National Historic Site, a 20-acre site with carriage trails and walking paths.

 Credit: David Nieves